unb-libraries/journals-docs/markup-images.md

 # Putting the Images Online

 All of our images go in a directory structure that is separate but very similar to the structure we have for our XML files.
 They're nested in their own directory called ``/journalimages`` which can be found from your own **home directory**.
-Within ``/journalsimages``, you'll find a list of journal titles as they would appear in ``/etc_journals``.
+You'll need to look in a folder called ``/ojs_storage`` Within ``/journalsimages``, you'll find a list of journal titles as they would appear in ``/etc_journals``.
 After that, year/volume/issue/files.
+So:

+> /home/USERNAME/ojs_storage/journalimages/journal/year/volume/number/

 The files need to be in this directory to be readable online.
 In order to double check, it's not a bad idea to look at the XML file for the article you're working on.
 After running **cleanUp**, you should see the file path for all of your images at the top of the XML file under the ``<grlien>`` element.
 These are created by **cleanUp** and you'll have to put the images in a matching directory.
 This process more or less requires the use of an **SFTP** client (Fetch, Filezilla, CyberDuck).
 You can ask systems for help if you don't know how to do this.